Awesome Low Fat Vegan Breakfast Muffins

 Pour the wet ingredients into the dry and stir together to combine.
 The dough should be quite dry, barely moistened, because water will appear when the sweet potato cooks.

 Bake 35 – 40 minutes until a toothpick comes out clean.
+Use your judgement based on on wet the dough was.

 Enjoy these naturally sweet vegan muffin treats!

-Vegan Whole Wheat Sweet Potato Muffins WFPB No-Oil
+Vegan Whole Wheat Sweet Potato Muffins WFPB No-Oil (Similar to Carrot Muffins)

 - muffin pans (silicone, or no stick recommended) or muffin papers